Grow South East (South East Metropolitan Region)

 - A smaller percentage of local workers qualified in the field of Society and Culture (6.8% compared to 7.2%)

-The largest changes in fields of qualifications of the workforce in the Grow South East (South East Metropolitan Region) between 2011 and 2016 were:
+The largest changes in fields of qualifications of the total workforce in Grow South East (South East Metropolitan Region) between 2011 and 2016 were: